A Pastoral Cacophony

 Blackbirds sing a low mellow tone blending choral notes to a dayspring chant.
 Red-breasted robins' antiphonal tweets twitter back and forth.
 A cool zephyr breezes through the budding trees, and a hermit thrush adds a rhythmic woodwind harmony.

 Chee-pippety-chee-chee, Jenny wren joins in with a light peppy lilt, stepping up the beat.
 Colorful warblers echo a descant as tiny rainbows shimmer in twilight’s dew.
-A cappella chorus in one voice sings a spring aria.
+A Capella chorus in one voice sings a spring aria.

 A blue jay’s catcall